sdondley/Dist-Zilla-for-Beginners/intro.md

 let’s turn to more specific discussion about perl module distributions and the role `Dist::Zilla` plays in the creation of these distributions.

-## Perl Gives You Lots of Tools for Building Your Distribution
+## Perl Gives You the Tools for Building Your Distribution

 Let's say you’ve written a Perl module that can toast and slice your bread, shave your armpits, and pour your favorite cold drink all at the same time.